pyos-grand/ste/README.md

-# ste
+# What is ste
-SuperTextEditor is very functional text editor for PyOS
+SuperTextEditor is functional text editor for PyOS